vipulgupta1011/CALM/template_generation/README.md

 - Using examples with atleast one person name in context
 - Using examples with mention of a person name in question or answer
 - Select example for a template with a probability 1/10
+- Filtering factual examples

+## SODAPOP
+Using Bethany dataset file provided by authors
+- Select example for a template with a probability 1/10